slainless/vite-plugin-golang-wasm/README.md

 })
 ```

-Setup go code, for example, a math code:
+Create a Go code, for example, a math code:

 ```go
 //./src/math/math.go